DFE-Digital/schools-experience/docs/documents/DevOps/workflows.md

 # Workflows

 ## Overview
-Workflows are orchestrated via [github actions](https://docs.github.com/en/actions) which build, test and deliver our code to the [GOV.UK PaaS](https://www.cloud.service.gov.uk/).
+Workflows are orchestrated via [github actions](https://docs.github.com/en/actions) which build, test and deliver our code to AKS.

 Guidance about the use of Github Actions can be found on the [DfE Technical Guidance](https://technical-guidance.education.gov.uk/infrastructure/automation/github-actions) page.

-Delivery to the [GOV.UK PaaS](https://www.cloud.service.gov.uk/) is via [Terraform](https://technical-guidance.education.gov.uk/infrastructure/hosting/govuk-paas/tooling/#terraform) which delivers [containers](https://technical-guidance.education.gov.uk/infrastructure/hosting/govuk-paas/tooling/#docker) built by the workflow and stored in [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)(GHCR)
+Delivery to AKS is via Terraform which delivers containers built by the workflow and stored in [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)(GHCR)

 ## Workflows